vrdse/MeltdownSpectreReport/README.md

 Is `true` if CVE-2017-5754 mitigated if `KVAShadowRequired` is `false`, or if `KVAShadowWindowsSupportPresent`, `KVAShadowWindowsSupportEnabled`, and `KVAShadowPcidEnabled` are `true`.
 The test are actually done by [Get-SpeculationControlSettings](https://www.powershellgallery.com/packages/SpeculationControl/1.0.2/Content/SpeculationControl.psm1)].

 ### CVE-2017-5715 mitigated (aka Spectre Variant 2)
-Is `true` if `BTIHardwarePresent`, `BTIWindowsSupportPresent`, `BTIWindowsSupportEnabled`, and `OSMitigationRegKeySet` are `true`.
+Is `true` if `BTIHardwarePresent`, `BTIWindowsSupportPresent`, and `BTIWindowsSupportEnabled` are `true`.
+The test are actually done by [Get-SpeculationControlSettings](https://www.powershellgallery.com/packages/SpeculationControl/1.0.2/Content/SpeculationControl.psm1)]

 ### CVE-2017-5753 mitigated in Edge (aka Spectre Variant 1)
 Is `true` if one of the following Windows Updates is installed:
 'KB4056893', 'KB4056890', 'KB4056891', 'KB4056892', 'KB4056888'

-The list of updates was obtained from [ADV180002 | Guidance to mitigate speculative execution side-channel vulnerabilities](https://portal.msrc.microsoft.com/en-US/security-guidance/advisory/ADV180002)
+The list of updates was obtained from [ADV180002 | Guidance to mitigate speculative execution side-channel vulnerabilities](https://portal.msrc.microsoft.com/en-US/security-guidance/advisory/ADV180002).

 Is `empty` if Edge was not found.